marvinbernhardt/dos-calc/README.md

 - "r" for rotational xyz-component of each atom in the molecule.
 Possible indices for dof_list: 0, 1, ..., 3*mol_natoms.
 - "v" for vibrational xyz-component of each atom in the molecule.
 Possible indices for dof_list: 0, 1, ..., 3*mol_natoms.
 - "o" for rotational abc-component of the molecule.
 Possible indices for dof_list: 0, 1, 2.
+- "c" for rotational-vibrational-coupled xyz-component of each atom in the molecule.
+Possible indices for dof_list: 0, 1, ..., 3*mol_natoms.

 Here, mol_natoms indicates the number of atoms in one molecule of the chosen moleculetype.